 Solitary play or independent play is when the child plays by themselves for short periods.
 Learning to entertain themselves and playing alone is a significant milestone for infants.
 However, it may overwhelm the parents to see their child playing alone.
 Dr. Mildred Parten Newhall, a sociologist, studied the behavioral development in the age group two to five and identified six different stages of children’s participation in play.
 Unoccupied play, solitary play, onlooker play, parallel play, associative play, and cooperative play are the six stages of play, as mentioned by Dr. Newhall.
 Children learn about their bodies, environment, and the people around them as they evolve through these stages.
+Understanding solitary play is key to building a child’s independence, creativity, and emotional growth, preparing them for future social interactions.
 Read this post to know more about the solitary play stage, how it is important for children and how you can encourage your child to transition to the next stage.

 What Is Solitary Play?